juandarr/todo-react-django/README.md

 - Install `node`, the proceed to install every dependency by going to `jstoolchains` and running `npm install`
 - [Create API](https://www.saaspegasus.com/guides/modern-javascript-for-django-developers/apis/) from specification in file `schema.yml`.
   - Make sure you install the `openapi generator cli`: `npm install @openapitools/openapi-generator-cli`.
 This package will allow you to create the API via `schema.yml`, located at the root of the project.
-  - Once you have it installed, run: `npx @openapitools/openapi-generator-cli generate -i schema.yml -g typescript-fetch -o ../todo-api-client/`
+  - Once you have it installed, go to the folder `jstoolchains` and run: `npx @openapitools/openapi-generator-cli generate -i ../schema.yml -g typescript-fetch -o ../todo-api-client/`
 - Bring `.env` file with custom credentials to use Gmail SMTP server
 - Modify API call in the `jstoolchains` folder (go to `src\lib\api.ts`), make sure the call is to `127.0.0.1:8000`
 - Run the python server using `127.0.0.1:8000` if using Linux. `0.0.0.0:8000` is required if making the call from `WSL2`.